-We integrated a novel approach to consider inter-molecular interactions under the assumption that oligonucleotides are present in high concentrations, which can occur in cells or extracellularly.
-When great amounts of mature miRNAs are released, it is likely that intermolecular homo-duplex interactions are formed (18).
-The homo-duplex features are computed by predicting suboptimal homo-duplex RNA-RNA interactions using IntaRNA (28), with a subsequent 'unpaired in homo-duplex' feature generation analog to the primary single-stranded features.
-The procedure is illustrated in (Figure 2), and an example for a mature miRNA sequence from the training dataset is provided in (Figure S2).
+We integrated a novel approach to consider intermolecular interactions under the assumption that oligonucleotides are present in high concentrations, which can occur in cells or extracellularly.
+When large amounts of mature miRNAs are released, it is likely that intermolecular homo-duplex interactions are formed [18].
+The homo-duplex features are computed by predicting suboptimal homo-duplex RNA-RNA interactions using IntaRNA [28], with a subsequent 'unpaired in homo-duplex' feature generation analogue to the primary single-stranded features.
+The procedure is illustrated in (Figure 2), and an example of a mature miRNA sequence from the training dataset is provided in (Figure S2).